mittwald/harbor-operator/examples/README.md

 ```

 ### Users

-Users can access individual harbor projects through project memberships (defined in the desired repository spec).
+Users can access individual harbor projects through project memberships (defined in the desired [repository](#Repositories) spec).
 The admin role grants full admin access over a harbor instance, toggleable via `.spec.adminRole`.

-If no user password is provided through an existing `.spec.userSecretRef`, the strength for a generated password can
+If `.spec.userSecretRef` specifies a non-existing secret, the strength for a generated secret password value can
  be defined via `.spec.passwordStrength`.

 [./user.yaml](./user.yaml)